 - Take a Break

-Stop mid meal and do something else for five minutes.
+Stop mid-meal and do something else for five minutes.
 This is something I try to do often.
 In the morning, I like to eat half my breakfast (fully present of course) then continue with preparing myself for work.
-When I return I have the remaining half of my breakfast left, I feel fuller than I did to begin with which helps me to eliminate over eating AND I get to enjoy the amazing flavors all over again!
+When I return I have the remaining half of my breakfast left, I feel fuller than I did to begin with which helps me to eliminate overeating AND I get to enjoy the amazing flavors all over again!

 - Get Creative

 Busyness often destroys our ability to channel our creative juices into our daily routine.
 Use the time you have to embrace your inner artist.
-The beauty of adapting a flexible approach to your nutrition is that it allows you to create any masterpiece your heart and tummy desires.
+The beauty of adopting a flexible approach to your nutrition is that it allows you to create any masterpiece your heart and tummy desires.
 The opportunities are endless.
 All it takes is a little thought and feeling.
 Check out our beloved @the_flexible_baker if you're in need of some inspiration.

 - Be Grateful

 Mastering the art of gratitude takes practice, yet it's one of the simplest and fulfilling ways we can open up our thinking and our lives to receiving love and joy.
 The ways in which we can choose to express this are endless.
 Below are some examples of how we can give thanks and be grateful each day: